SyncfusionExamples/how-to-scroll-and-select-the-record-programmatically-in-wpf-and-uwp-treegrid/README.md

-# How to scroll and select the record programmatically in wpf and uwp treegrid?
+# How to Scroll and Select the Record Programmatically in WPF / UWP TreeGrid?

-This example illustrates how to scroll and select the record programmatically in WPF TreeGrid and UWP TreeGrid.
+This example illustrates how to scroll and select the record programmatically in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) and [UWP TreeGrid](https://www.syncfusion.com/uwp-ui-controls/treegrid) (SfTreeGrid).

 You can scroll to the record programmatically using the [ScrollInView](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_ScrollInView_Syncfusion_UI_Xaml_ScrollAxis_RowColumnIndex_) method by passing the row index of the record.
-You can get the row index of the record using the [ResolveToRowIndex](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridIndexResolver.html#Syncfusion_UI_Xaml_TreeGrid_TreeGridIndexResolver_ResolveToRowIndex_Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_Syncfusion_UI_Xaml_TreeGrid_TreeNode_) extension method present in `Syncfusion.UI.Xaml.TreeGrid.Helpers`.
+You can get the row index of the record using the [ResolveToRowIndex](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridIndexResolver.html#Syncfusion_UI_Xaml_TreeGrid_TreeGridIndexResolver_ResolveToRowIndex_Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_Syncfusion_UI_Xaml_TreeGrid_TreeNode_) extension method present in **Syncfusion.UI.Xaml.TreeGrid.Helpers**.

-You can select the record programmatically by setting the [SelectedItem](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectedItem) property in `TreeGrid`.
+You can select the record programmatically by setting the [SelectedItem](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectedItem) property in TreeGrid.

 ``` c#
 private void Treegrid_Loaded(object sender, System.Windows.RoutedEventArgs e)